 By Asuquo Udofia

 Two is company, three is a crowd – and literally so these days in cities across the world because of COVID-19.
 Social distancing… self-isolation… lockdown.
 These terms have been added to vocabularies with the spread of the coronavirus.
 In many parts of the world, social distancing has meant a lockdown of whole cities, regions and, even, countries.
-About a third of the people in the world are in self-isolation according to the BBC, staying home from work or working from home in order to ‘flatten the curve’.
+According to the BBC, focusing on our mental wellbeing is vital to enable us to weather the storm.

 Adjusting to a new way of life

-To minimise physical interaction among people, many activities and events, large and small, have been cancelled or postponed.
-These include meetings in places of worship to dealings in places of business; from the prestigious football leagues of Europe to the eagerly awaited games of Tokyo.
-And we must not forget an event close to many cruciverbalists’ hearts, the 2020 American Crossword Puzzle Tournament.
+To minimise physical interaction among people, many activities and events, large and small, have been cancelled or postponed or scaled back.
+These include meetings in places of worship to dealings in places of business; from the prestigious football leagues of Europe to the eagerly awaited Olympic Games of Tokyo.
+And we must not forget an event close to many cruciverbalists’ hearts.
+The 2020 American Crossword Puzzle Tournament was cancelled, and the organisers continue to maintain a watching brief on the timing on this year’s event.

-Adjusting to these new circumstances is not easy for some.
+Adjusting to the circumstances forced on us by the pandemic is not easy for some.
 The disruptions of routine, restriction of movements and curbing of social interactions has taken a toll on peoples mental health.
 In a post on Facebook, Australian Rotary Health’s Facebook page ways to unwind/decompress at the end of the day…”

 Solving crosswords puzzles is the perfect ‘isolation’ activity